Pandemic interrupts Nigeria’s housing boom

 The average yield on Lagos Mainland residential property is around 4.30% per annum, while the average yield on Lagos Island is around 3.64% per annum, according to the Residential Auctions Company (RAC).
 Yields have generally been significantly higher on the Lagos Mainland except in 2010, when Lagos Island yields were marginally higher.

-Prime lending rates for mortgage loans ranged from 14% to 36.5% in April 2019, based on a survey conducted by the central bank.
+Prime lending rates for mortgage loans ranged from 7% to 27% in September 11, 2020, still high but a significant decline from a year earlier, based on a survey conducted by the central bank.

 |Banks||Prime (%)||Max (%)|